-There are lots of hardcore XRP fans, but also an equal amount of XRP haters.
-Especially so-called Bitcoin maximalists seem to despise both XRP and Ripple.
+There are lots of hardcore XRP fans, but also an equal amount of XRP opponents.
+Especially the Bitcoin maximalists seem to despise both XRP and Ripple.
 There are probably two main reasons for that:

 - Ripple is building solutions for banks, which many consider as the enemies of cryptocurrencies.

-When this article is published (April 2020), there are about 45 billion XRP tokens in the market.
+When this article is written (April 2021), there are about 45 billion XRP tokens in the market.
 The remaining 55 billion tokens are still held by Ripple.
 This is a fact that drives off many investors.
 When XRP price moved to 3+ dollars in January 2018, it made Ripple founder Chris Larsen as one of the wealthiest people in the world on paper.

 Could Ripple then flood the market with XRP any time they want?
 No, that’s not possible.
 Ripple set 55 billion XRP tokens to escrow in January 2018.
 This limits them from selling more than one billion per month for almost five years.